-The Housing Authority of the City of North Chicago is a Section 8 and Public Housing public housing agency in North Chicago, Illinois.
+Housing Authority of the City of North Chicago is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of March 31st, 2016 the Housing Authority of the City of North Chicago manages 381 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of North Chicago manages 347 active Housing Choice Vouchers.

 |Standard||Family Unification||Ported Out||VASH|

 |Monthly Cost Per Voucher||$625||$1,045||$970||$468|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 13% having issued approximately 25 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.8 persons and has a household income of $12,748 per year.
 96% of households were very low income (VLI) and 79% were extremely low income (ELI).
 39% of households had wages as a major source of income, 3% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 45% of households had other income (Social Security, Disability or Pension) as their major source of income.